 Navigate through 6 best neighbourhoods in Valencia tailored for students and expats.
 Find out which places in Valencia to live based on your budget and lifestyle now!

-This guide helps international students and expats find the best neighborhoods in Valencia based on quality of life, internationality, and safety.
-Valencia is located on Spain's east coast and known for its perpetual sunshine.
-It ranks as one of the best cities to live in Spain.
-As each of Valencia's neighbourhoods has its unique vibe, choosing the best neighbourhood in Valencia truly is a challenge!
+This guide helps international students and young professionals find the best neighborhoods in Valencia based on quality of life, internationality, and safety.
+Valencia is located on Spain's east coast and is known for its perpetual sunshine.
+It ranks among the best cities to live in Spain.
+As each of Valencia's neighborhoods has its unique vibe, choosing the best neighborhood in Valencia truly is a challenge!

 Key Takeaways:

-The neighbourhood you choose influences your budget, your commute, and your day-to-day life more than anything else.
-Before browsing listings, let's get clear on 4 factors that make the biggest difference for students and expats:
+The neighborhood you choose influences your budget, your commute, and your day-to-day life more than anything else.
+Before browsing listings, let's get clear on 4 factors that make the biggest difference for students and young professionals:

 Daily convenience: Supermarkets, local markets, pharmacies, and affordable places to eat are the things you'll interact with every day.
-Some neighbourhoods have everything within walking distance but others require a trip across town for basics.
-Local markets are typically cheaper than supermarkets and a reliable source of fresh, affordable produce.
+Some neighborhoods have everything within walking distance, but others require a trip across town for basics.
+Local markets are typically cheaper than supermarkets and are a reliable source of fresh, affordable produce.

 | Neighbourhood | Budget Level | Transport | Campus Access | Daily Convenience | Best For |